-Inclusion criteria: Females aged from 20 to 40 years old with body mass index (BMI) not exceeding 35 kg/m2, having regular cycles and with indications of ICSI due to various etiologies of infertility (male or unexplained factors), having patent tubes as checked by: (Hysterosalpingography (HSG) or Previous laparoscopy (if done) and normal uterine cavities and prepared by antagonist protocol with good quality of embryos were transferred.
+Inclusion criteria for electing cases included females aged from 20 to 40 years old with body mass index (BMI) not exceeding 35kg/m, having regular cycles and with Indications of ICSI due to various etiologies of infertility (male or unexplained factors), having patent tubes as checked by: (Hysterosalpingography (HSG) or Previous laparoscopy (if done) and normal uterine cavities and prepared by antagonist protocol with Good quality of embryos were transferred.

-Exclusion criteria: Patients aged more than 40 years old or if their body mass index was more than 35 kg/m2.
-Also cases who had inappropriate endometrium for implantation, females with tubal factor infertility (after pelvic inflammatory illness or with hydrosalpinges), uterine abnormalities, and/or evident endometrial pathology (polyps, submucous myoma, or synechia).
-Women whose infertility is due to endocrine disorders, a history of inadequate response to ovarian stimulation, and clinically significant systemic conditions including diabetes mellitus, hypertension, malignancy of any location, uncompensated heart diseases, premature ovarian failure, advanced endometriosis (Stage III and IV) and any contraindication to pregnancy.
+Patients were excluded from the study if they aged more than 40 years old or if their body mass index was more than 35 kg/m2.
+Also cases who had inappropriate endometrium for implantation, individuals with tubal factor infertility (after pelvic inflammatory illness or with hydrosalpinges), uterine abnormalities, and/or evident endometrial pathology (polyps, submucous myoma, or synechia), Women whose infertility is due to endocrine disorders, a history of inadequate response to ovarian stimulation, and clinically significant systemic conditions including diabetic mellitus, hypertension, malignancy of any location & uncompensated heart diseases, premature ovarian failure, advanced endometriosis (Stage III and IV), any contraindication to pregnancy were all excluded from this research.